-For streaming throughput on the TaskSmart C-Series Model 50, Table 3 shows a set of numbers as guidelines for the number streams for different bit rates.
+For streaming throughput on the Model 50, Model 70 with four drives, and Model 70 with six drives, Table 3 shows a set of numbers as guidelines for the number streams for different bit rates.
 Here, a stream corresponds to a client user.
-The actual number of streams will depend on the application, and users' tolerances on video and audio qualities.
-For example, telecasting of a CEO presentation will not require as stringent video quality (in terms of size, resolution, and frame rate) as a high-quality movie.
+The actual number of streams will depend on the application, and users tolerances on video and audio qualities.
+For example, telecasting of a CEO presentation will not require as stringent video quality (in terms of size, resolution, and frame rate) as a high quality movie.
 How a video is compressed at the source also has significant impact on the streaming throughput.
-For variable bit-rate-encoded videos, the overall network bandwidth utilization and the cache server CPU utilization will vary according to the instantaneous bit-rate of the video traffic.
+For variable bit rate encoded videos, the overall network bandwidth utilization and the cache server CPU utilization will vary according to the instantaneous bit rate of the video traffic.
 When the peaks of the video traffic fluctuations are within the network and CPU utilization upper limits, there will be no packet loss.
 However, when the peaks of the video traffic fluctuations start getting over the network and CPU utilization, packet losses start occurring.
-The severity on the video and audio quality with respect to packet losses depend on the application, users' tolerance, and the packet loss interval and burstiness.
-For example, users may tolerate some infrequent video quality degradation as long as the audio quality is acceptable (for example, when viewing a CEO presentation.)
+The severity on the video and audio quality with respect to packet losses depend on the application, users tolerance, and the packet loss interval and burstiness.
+For example, users may tolerate some infrequent video quality degradation as long as the audio quality is acceptable (for example, when viewing a CEO presentation).
 Streaming players also contribute to video and audio qualities perceived by users.
-Upon packet loss events, some players reduce the video frame rate, and the audio sampling rate necessary in dealing with variable bit-rate streams.
-Others freeze the video frame until there are virtually no packet errors.
+Upon packet loss events, some players reduce the video frame rate, and the audio sampling rate necessary in dealing with variable bit rate streams.
+Others freeze the video frame, until there are virtually no packet errors.